k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/04_broadway_tutorials.md

-# Broadway Tutorials Flows
+# Broadway Tutorial Flows

 You are now familiar with Broadway and its main components.

-Broadway has various of example Broadway flows that you can explore and use as templates.
+Broadway has various example flows that you can explore and use as templates.

 ### What Will You Experience in this Learning Item?

-By the end of the Broadway Tutorials Flows learning item you will:
+By the end of the Broadway Tutorial Flows learning item you will:

-- Know how to open and use Broadway Flow examples.
+- Know how to open and use Broadway flow examples.
 - View, run and debug Broadway Tutorial flows to have a better understanding of Broadway.

-To learn more about the Broadway flow, please refer to the [Broadway Flow Overview](/articles/99_Broadway/16_broadway_flow_overview.md) and the
+To learn more about a Broadway flow, please refer to the [Broadway Flow Overview](/articles/99_Broadway/16_broadway_flow_overview.md) and the

 [Broadway Flow Examples](/articles/99_Broadway/17_tutorial_and_flow_examples.md).

-### How Do I Open the Broadway Tutorials Flow?
+### How Do I Open the Broadway Tutorial Flows?

-To open the Broadway Tutorials flow, first open the Broadway flow window:
+To open the Broadway Tutorials flow, open the **Broadway Flow window**:

-1. Create a new Fabric project in the Fabric Studio: Broadway_Training.
+1. Create a new Fabric project named **Broadway_Training** in the Fabric Studio.
-2. Download the [demo project](/articles/demo_project) from the K2view Academy repository and import it to your Fabric Project.
+2. Download the [demo project](/articles/demo_project) from the K2view Academy repository and import it to your Fabric project.
-3. Go to the project tree, right click **Broadway > New Flow**.
-Set a name in the Flow Name and open the Broadway flow window.
+3. Go to the **project tree**, right click **Broadway > New Flow**.
+Define the **Flow Name** to open the Broadway flow window.
-4. Go to the Broadway flow window, select **Actions > Examples**.
-5. Select the **a-broadway-tutorial** option to open the Broadway Tutorial flow.
+4. Select **Actions > Examples** > **a-broadway-tutorial** to open the Broadway Tutorial flow.

 ### Debugging the Broadway Tutorials Flow

-The Broadway Tutorial flow runs manipulations on the **Hello Broadway** String and returns the **Hello Broadway** result.
+The Broadway Tutorial flow runs manipulations on the **Hello Broadway**string and returns the **Hello Broadway** result.

 In the following exercise you will run and debug the flow to view the input and the output of each [State](/articles/99_Broadway/19_broadway_flow_stages.md) and each [Actor](/articles/99_Broadway/03_broadway_actor.md) in the flow.